wufoo/docs/source/includes/_forms.md

       "ID":"CompleteSubmission"
     }
 ```
-These are only included if you set the `system=true` query parameter
+These are only included if you set the `system` query parameter.
-If you set `system` to any value, the fields will be included, so if you don't want the System Fields, leave the `system` paramter out (Don't just set it to `false`).
-Also available in the Entries API for more details on the [System Fields](/#entries-system)
+If you set `system` to any value (`system=true`, `system=false`, etc), the fields will be included, so if you don't want the System Fields, leave the `system` paramter out (Don't just set it to `false`).
+This parameter is also available in the [Entries API](/#entries-system)

 <b>The System Fields are:</b>

 IP - The IP Address of the user submitting the form.

-Last Page Accessed - If a user did not complete the form, this number represents the last page the user did submit.
+LastPage - This represents the last page the user submitted.

-Completion Status - Is a one or zero, representing either completed (1) or incomplete.
+CompleteSubmission - Represents either a completed (`1`) or incomplete/partial (`0`) entry.

-Status - Indicates what state your payment is in.
+Status - Indicatesthe payment status.
 An example is ‘Paid’.
-To see more payment types, check out the payment status documentation
+More info [here](http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/Entry-Manager#payment)

-PurchaseTotal - The total purchase, after discounts, etc.
+PurchaseTotal - The total amount charged for the transaction.
+This is the final total we send to the payment processor

-Currency - The type of currency.
-An example is USD.
+Currency - The currency used.
+This is the currency value we send to the payment processor

-TransactionId - The confirmation number sent back from the merchant gateway.
+TransactionId - The confirmation number sent back from the payment processor.

-MerchantType - The merchant name.
-An example is authnet
+MerchantType - The name of the payment processor used.
+This is determined by which pyament integration is set up.
+There is a full list [here](http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/Payment-Settings)

 ## Form Comments